hirscr/Divinci/README.md

 ## extending divinci for your programming

 First you will have to set up the Config file to be applicable to you.
-Also in the DV file, I have not generalized the home directory.
-You will have to change that too.
-Change every instance of `"/home/vermion/divi_ubuntu/"` to apply to your directory where the divi wallet is.
-Put the companion app in the same directory.
+Put the companion app in the same directory as your wallet.

-Here are the commands for Divinci
+All commands for Divinci are based around `cmd`

 `cmd(command, **kargs)`